 Chrome is the most widely used web browser in the world (It’s no secret).
 Just like all the other browsers out there; Google Chrome also stores your browser history.
 You can check it by going to History from settings.
 However, Chrome doesn’t have any inbuilt option for deleting browsing history automatically.

 I can’t agree more that the History feature is quite useful in times.
-However, there can be many situations where you may don’t want to keep your browsing history available on your browser.
+However, there can be many situations where you might not want to keep your browsing history available on your browser.
 If it’s a shared computer then automatically clearing browsing history every time the browser is closed makes a lot of sense.
 So start following the step by step guide below to learn how to do this.

-(Though you can use the incognito mode; But, what if someone disable Chrome incognito mode on that computer.
+(Though you can use the incognito mode; But, what if someone disables Chrome incognito mode on that computer.
 Moreover, while you use incognito mode, you can’t use any chrome extension, which is a huge setback.)